Skip to main content

 Biography

-Her research explores the interactions between firms’ organisational choices and markets, with a focus on firm performance.
-She has studied how globalisation and the competitive environment faced by firms shape their internal organisational choices, including pay levels, incentives, executive compensation, and hierarchical structures.
-She has also studied the effect of corporate governance arrangements on firm performance.
-Her recent work focuses on how multinationals select their foreign targets and examines the productivity consequences of the changes in firm boundaries.
+how globalisation and the competitive environment faced by firms shape their internal organisational formal practices such as pay levels, incentives, executive compensation, and hierarchical structures.
+She has also studied the effect of corporate governance arrangements on firm performance, and how multinationals select their foreign targets and the productivity consequences of the changes in firm boundaries.

 Latest posts